LTLA/BiocWorkflow2015/bioC/chipseqDB.md

         input_format="FASTQ", output_file=bam.files)

-In each of the resulting BAM files, alignments are re-sorted by their mapping location.
+In each of the resulting BAM files, alignments are re-sorted by their mapping locations.
 This is required for input into *[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)*, but is also useful for other programs like genome browsers that depend on sorting and indexing for rapid retrieval of reads.